 However, that doesn’t necessarily mean introverts hate socializing.
 We enjoy spending time with people we have a connection with.
 People with whom we can engage in deep, meaningful conversations.
 When it comes to friendships and networking, it’s the quality that matters to us, not the quantity.
 And perhaps this is why we tend to shut down in situations where we have no real connection with the people we interact with.

-“Introverts are dependent on their own inside noise, extroverts are dependent of outside noise.
-The outputs are dependent on the quality of those noise.” – Amit K Ghosh
+“Introverts are dependent on their own inside noise, extroverts are dependent on outside noise.
+The outputs are dependent on the quality of those noises.” – Amit K Ghosh

 What I have understood over the years is that the key is in balancing spending time alone and with others.
 No one is completely introvert or extrovert.
 All of us have a bit of both personalities in us with either one being dominant.
 The secret lies in tapping into your extroverted self without trying to be an extrovert.